A doubly robust learner for regression and inference with right-censored outcomes: Doubly robust censoring unbiased transformation

 \begin{theorem} (Doubly robust censoring unbiased transformation.) \\ Let $\mathbb{P}_1$ and $\mathbb{P}_2$ be two probability measures, which may be thought of as candidate measures for $\mathbb{P}$.
 Let

 When $\mathbb{P}$ and $\mathbb{P}_1$ satisfy Assumption~\ref{assumption:CAR} and~\ref{assumption:positivity} it holds that

-Furthermore, it holds that $\Var[Y^\ast_{\mathbb{P},\mathbb{P}}(C,X^C)\mid W] \geq \Var[Y \mid W]$ with equality only in the degenerate case where $\Var[Y \mid X^u]=0$ almost surely for all $u \in [0,\eta)$ where $\mathbb{P}( C \in \diff u \mid X)$ is non-zero. \end{theorem} The proof of Theorem~\ref{thm:DRCUT} is deferred to the Supplementary material.
+and that $\Var[Y^\ast_{\mathbb{P},\mathbb{P}}(C,X^C)\mid W] \geq \Var[Y(X) \mid W]$ with equality only in the degenerate case where $\Var[Y \mid X^u]=0$ almost surely for all $u \in [0,\eta)$ where $\mathbb{P}( C \in \diff u \mid X)$ is non-zero. \end{theorem} The proof of Theorem~\ref{thm:DRCUT} is deferred to Section E of the supplementary material.
 The notation $\mathbb{E}_2$ denotes expectation under $\mathbb{P}_2$.
 The outcome $Y(X)$ is observed on $(C \geq \eta)$ since $Y(X)=\Tilde{Y}(X^\eta)$, so the first part of the transformation only uses complete case data but corrects for the incurred bias by reweighing with the \textit{inverse probability of censoring weights} (IPCW).
 This is in itself a censoring unbiased transformation and can hence be used to construct so-called IPCW pseudo-outcomes.
-The second term includes the contributions for the partial observations thus making more efficient use of the data.
-Note that the expression in Theorem~\ref{thm:DRCUT} is not immediately well-defined due to the uncountably many null sets associated with the conditional expectations $\mathbb{E}_2[Y(X) \mid X^u]$, and one should hence take fixed regular conditional expectation throughout as in~\citet{Van:2004}.
+The second term includes the contributions for the partial observations, thus making more efficient use of the data.
+Note that the expression in Theorem~\ref{thm:DRCUT} is not immediately well-defined due to the uncountably many null sets associated with the conditional expectations $\mathbb{E}_2[Y(X) \mid X^u]$, and we hence take fixed regular conditional expectation throughout as in~\citet{Van:2004}.

-The transformation in Theorem~\ref{thm:DRCUT} is a generalization of the ones found in~\citet{Rubin:Van:2007} and~\citet{Steingrimsson.etal:2016}, which only apply to survival settings where $C$ and the survival time $T$ are continuously distributed.
+The transformation in Theorem~\ref{thm:DRCUT} is a generalization of the ones found in~\citet{Rubin:Van:2007} and~\citet{Steingrimsson.etal:2019}, which only apply to survival settings $X(t)=(W,1_{(T \leq t)})$ and where $C$ and the survival time $T$ are additionally assumed to be continuously distributed.
 That it simplifies to the known transformation in the survival setting may be seen by noting that both $\mathbb{P}_1(C \in \diff u \mid X)$ and $\diff 1_{(C \leq u)}$ are zero on $(T \leq u)$.
 The variance result appears to be new and shows that pseudo-outcomes have increased variance even if the true nuisance parameters are used.

 In Section~\ref{sec:Asymp}, it is seen that $\mathbb{E}[Y^\ast_{\mathbb{P}_1,\mathbb{P}_2}(C,X^C)-Y^\ast_{\mathbb{P},\mathbb{P}}(C,X^C) \mid W]$, which is the conditional bias of the pseudo-outcomes, is important for determining the asymptotic behavior of DRCUT-based regression estimators.
 Theorem~\ref{thm:DRCUT} immediately implies a double robustness property as stated in Corollary~\ref{cor:DoubleRobust}, which in turn implies that Theorem~\ref{thm:DRCUT} gives a doubly robust representation for the conditional bias.
 The usefulness of Theorem~\ref{thm:DRCUT} comes from these observations.